juanangel123/koel-app/README.md

 ## Notes

-* Only tested on macOS High Siera so far, since that's the only OS I have.
+* Only tested on macOS High Sierra so far, since that's the only OS I have.

+## Fork

+Features added from this project are only tested in Windows 10 since it's mainly the OS that I use.